Perindo (Perindopril Erbumine)

 Used For

-high blood pressure, heart failure, coronary artery disease
+lowering high blood pressure, treating heart failure, and reducing risks associated with coronary artery disease

 How Taken